• About Texas Travel Talk

 About a 56-mile drive north of Dallas is Lake Tawakoni State Park.
 The lake is well known for its large population of blue catfish, and over 30 fishing tournaments are held annually.
 Other fish in the lake include black and white crappie, largemouth bass, striped and hybrid striped bass, and white bass.

-Many wildlife live here, such as the red and gray fox, bobcat, coyote, possum, turtles, frogs, snakes, raccoons, beavers, squirrels, armadillos, mink, and white-tailed deer.
+Many wildlife live here, including red and gray foxes, bobcats, coyotes, possums, turtles, frogs, snakes, raccoons, beavers, squirrels, armadillos, mink, and white-tailed deer.

 There are two state parks, and Lake Ray Roberts surrounds them both.
-Ray Roberts Lake Stare Parks is 56 miles north of Dallas and Fort Worth and is a top-rated park for tent camping.
+Ray Roberts Lake State Park is 56 miles north of Dallas and Fort Worth and is a top-rated park for tent camping.

 Ensure your camping gear is updated with all the latest gadgets and accessories before heading out.

-Pro Tip: If going to Isle Du Bois in the spring, Texas Tulips farm is close by, and you can pick your own tulips.
-The end of February first March first is the best time to go.
+Pro Tip: If going to Isle Du Bois in the spring, Texas Tulips Farm is nearby, and you can pick your own tulips.
+The end of February and March are the best times to go.
 Check the hours before you go.

 4. Cooper State Park

-Another state park with two parks is in Sulphur Springs, TX, and the other is in Cooper, TX.
+Another state park is located in Sulphur Springs, TX, and the other is in Cooper, TX.
 Cooper State Park is a little more in the northeast of Texas, about 90 minutes from Dallas.
 Plan for fishing, hiking, swimming, geocaching, and more.
 You can even bring your horse.
-No horse, no problem, bring your kayak or canoe.
+No horse, no problem.
+Bring your kayak or canoe.
 Both parks have screened shelters and cabins to rent.

 Pro Tip: If a large group is coming and you need more room, rent out one of the pavilions.